MOCCA Code for Star Cluster Simulations - II. Comparison with N-body Simulations: Technique

-To overcome the drawbacks which are described above, we decided to apply the theory described in \citet{FH2000}.
+To overcome the drawbacks which are discussed above, we decided to apply the theory described in \citet{FH2000}.
 According to this theory the time-scale for escape is given by

 where $\omega$ is the angular velocity of a cluster around a parent galaxy and $E$ is the energy of a star. $y_{tid}$ is a coefficient, which slightly depends on the system structure, and can be approximated by $0.38$.
-The probability of escape in a time-step $\Delta t$ of a star with energy greater than $E_{crit}$ is given by
+The probability of escape in a time-step $\Delta t$ of a star with energy greater than $E_{crit}$ is given (in theory) by

-According to Figure 9 in \citet{FH2000} the equation (\ref{eq:Pa}) matches the simulation results very poorly not only for the escape time scale but also for the overall shape of escape probability distribution.
-Indeed strictly it is known only to give an upper limit to the rate of escape, and they found empirically that the true rate of escape is smaller by about a factor of 10.
-So we can treat $y_{tid}$ in equation (\ref{eq:te}) as a free parameter and adjust it by comparison with N-body simulations.
+According to Fig. 9 in \citet{FH2000}, however, equation (\ref{eq:Pa}) matches simulation results very poorly not only for the escape time scale but also for the overall shape of the escape probability distribution.
+Indeed strictly equation (\ref{eq:te}) is known only to give an upper limit to the rate of escape, and they found empirically that the true rate of escape is smaller by about a factor of 10.
+So we can treat $y_{tid}$ in equation (\ref{eq:te}) as a free parameter and adjust it by comparison with $N$-body simulations.

-To better represent the empirical shape of probability distribution, which can not be properly represent, even with appropriate choice of $y_{tid}$, we decided to use approximation to equation (\ref{eq:Pa}) suggested by \citet{FH2000} for the probability distribution of escape times.
-For the purposes of the MOCCA code, this approach is strictly formal and does not have any physical meaning.
-The probability of escape in a time-step $\Delta t$ is given by:
+To better represent the empirical shape of the probability distribution -- which cannot be properly reproduced by equation (\ref{eq:Pa}), even with an appropriate choice of $y_{tid}$ -- we decided to try also another, empirical approximation for the probability distribution of escape times suggested by \citet{FH2000}.
+Here the probability of escape in a time-step $\Delta t$ is given by: